The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 Excessive omega-6ratio (typically >10:1 in Western diets)

-Trans fats and oxidized seed oils
+Trans fats and oxidised seed oils

 Advanced glycation end products (AGEs) from high-heat cooking